 We do not offer the ability to export a list of spam complaints from FBLs at the moment.
 This is also for compliance.

+It is still possible that people accidentally clicked the spam button.
 This is normal.
 It happens to some degree for all email senders and it's taken into account as a small margin of error.
 It won’t wreck your deliverability and shouldn't be a cause for alarm.